 Once a wine barrel sits between them, reminding us that this is wine country.
 Another statue shows a goddess pouring from a patera, while in another the god stows a small barrel under his arm, following the same theme.
 As Miranda Green points out, the same deity-types occur throughout Burgundy, but there’s no reason to suppose Ucuetis and Bergusia couldn’t be slotted into this pattern.

-Either way, she would be suitable goddess for a town famed for its metalworking, who were proud enough of their work and their culture to leave a costly stone plaque dedicated to their god under his own name and in his (and their) own language.
+She was a suitable goddess for a town famed for its metalworking, who were proud enough of their work and their culture to leave a costly stone plaque dedicated to their god under his own name and in his (and their) own language.

 PS – Alesia had another divine pair.
 An inscription found in 1962 pairs local god Apollo Moritasgus with the goddess Damona, whose cult was more widespread.
 (AE 1965, 00181) Moritasgus’s shrine was a Roman construction built on an earlier Gaulish shrine.
 After the inscription was found, Le Gall theorized that the broken statue of a woman found at the site must be Damona, and the shrine’s chapel was dedicated to her.
 So far this remains a theory, for lack of evidence.